Why We Don’t Have College Funds for our Kidsposted by Andrea | 03/14/2017

 The “WHYS” to our answer:

-I realize many of you probably think we’re crazy for not setting up college funds for our kids — but we’ve actually given the topic a decent amount of thought and we have some pretty specific reasons WHY we’re not currently setting up college funds for our kids.
+I realize many of you probably think we’re crazy for not setting up college funds for our kids — but we’ve actually given the topic a decent amount of thought and we have some pretty specific reasons WHY we don’t currently have college funds for our kids.

 1. We want to pay off our mortgage.